The browser you are using is not supported. Please consider using a modern browser.

 In 1895, the Kennard Land Company began development of Overlea when they bought Lange’s Farm.
 The streets were mapped out and named after trees: Spruce, Ash, Cedar, Hickory, Chestnut, Walnut, Willow, Beech, Poplar, Elm and Linden.
 Thus the community of Overlea was born.

-At the turn of the century Overlea was rural, made up mainly of farmland.
+Overlea was rural, made up mainly of farmland.
 Real estate men recognized that the high-lying farmland would make excellent home sites and persuaded the United Railways to extend the Belair Road carline.
 Belair Road was unpaved in 1902, and the single track carline only ran four times a day, ending at Kenwood Avenue.

 The introduction of the trolley service created interest in the location and cottages started springing up.
 Lange’s Farm was the first name for the area, but the name was changed to Overlea which means “over the meadow.”
 Apparently from the elevation of the land along the 6800 and 6900 blocks of Belair Road some residents said they could see the bay from their attic windows on a clear day.